MicrosoftDocs/azure-docs/articles/cosmos-db/unique-keys.md

 ---
 title: Use unique keys in Azure Cosmos DB
-description: Learn how to use unique keys in your Azure Cosmos DB database
+description: Learn how to use unique keys in your Azure Cosmos database
 author: aliuy
 ms.author: andrl
 ms.service: cosmos-db